Associate in Applied Science Degrees

 - Paramedics and LPNs are eligible to earn credit for work experience.

 - 100% of graduates pass the NCLEX exam.

 - Students must take the National Council Licensure Examination (NCLEX) to earn the RN designation.

 - Application for admission to the Southwestern Michigan College School of Nursing is a separate process from being admitted to the college.
+Students must apply for admission to the nursing within the application deadlines.
 Students must first apply to SMC then contact the Nursing Specialty Advisor as soon as possible to establish a program of study and learn all of the School of Nursing requirements.